-As English is the primary language of instruction at Athabasca University, it is the applicant's responsibility to ensure that he or she meets the PBDLD English Proficiency Requirement.
-Moreover, since the PBDLD is a graduate-level program, it is to be expected that the materials will be challenging.
+As English is the primary language of instruction at Athabasca University, it is the applicant's responsibility to ensure that he or she meets the GDLD English Proficiency Requirement.
+Moreover, since the GDLD is a graduate-level program, it is to be expected that the materials will be challenging.
 Although faculty will try to facilitate the learning process as much as possible, they may have to redirect students to alternate remedial resources.

 International students must provide documentation supporting the successful completion of at least one of the following English as a Second Language (ESL) assessments: